RhysU/ar/README.rst

    Sample turbulent total energy RMS fluctuation data and optimal coefficients found by automatically by ARMASA [Broersen2002].

+bj4ed.dat
+   Data from Table 2.1 on page 32 of [Box2008].
+These may be used to test AR(15) autocorrelation coefficients against Table 2.2 on page 33 and reflection coefficients against Table 3.1 on page 70.

 *WuleYalker.tex*
    A derivation of some equations closely connected with the Yule--Walker system.